 I skipped my graduation from Northwestern to go on a NOLS course in Alaska.
-Instead, you sent 5 dozen cookies up to our team because my college team had won our senior design competition. it seemed out of place at the time, but I realize now it was the sweetest way that you could say you were proud of me.
+Instead, you sent 5 dozen cookies up to our expedition because I was part of a winning team in my college design competition. it seemed out of place at the time, but I realize now it was the sweetest way that you could say you were proud of me.
 You always knew how to celebrate the important things.

 Last Christmas we went out for deep dish, the whole family of us.
 Over the years I had always ducked the opportunity to pick up the check at a family dinner but in 2016 I was glad not to skip the chance.
 You always lived with the assumption of having enough to do the right thing- whether you had a lot or not.
 There was always enough.

 And that is the point- we had less time than we all hoped, but it was enough.
 I’m still learning how much you cared for us, how great of a mom you were.
 I think you’re proud of me- I hope you know how proud we are of you.

 “Only when you drink from the river of silence shall you indeed sing.

 And when you have reached the mountain top, then you shall begin to climb.